brettb/ChromaFlowStudio-Linux/README.md

 ~~~~~~~~~~~~~~~
 ChromaFlowStudio supports ChromaDB Versions 0.5.20+
-And has been tested and is compatible with ChromaDB 0.6.1 too as of writing this
+including latest version (ChromaDB 0.6.1 as of writing this)
 (if later versions of chromadb introduce a breaking change, try downgrading)
 ~~~~~~~~~~~~~~~